BENNNZO/f1-dashboard/README.md

 - **Team Radios**: Listen to live team radio communications between drivers and their teams.
 - **Race Control Messages**: View important updates and announcements from race control in real-time.

-## Current Progress

-- Successfully getting data from backend to frontend without causing major page refeshes.
-- Next steps include displaying the data in an intuitive and user-friendly manner.

 ## Future Plans

 ### Short Term

 ### Long Term
-- Optimizations for both front and back ends
+- Minor optimizations for both front and back ends
 - Implement user customization options for the dashboard.
-- Apply more typing for TS

 Stay tuned for more updates!